 Remember, you can save a ton of money while Car or Van Dwelling also, so look at these options, if you need to pay off bills and save for the future.

 - Students Going Off to College: Not all students that go off or try to go off to college have supportive parents.
 Many college students today are trying to find ways to cut down on tuition.
-They can live in a car or van and cut down on dorm fees.
-With about 70 – 80% not even working in their majors when they graduate, many need to look at their options again.
+They can live in a car, van or a similar vehicle and cut down on dorm fees.

-- Sickness: Just remember the number one reason that most people lose their apartments or homes is SICKNESS, so it’s important to take care of your health.
+- Sickness: Just remember the NUMBER ONE REASON that most people lose their apartments or homes is SICKNESS, so it’s important to take care of your health.
 I don’t know if I would choose to get out here on the road if I was sick (probably not), but getting out here on the road can help you in the long run from getting sick.
 You can take care of yourself better by being out there on the road because you can afford #BetterFoods (#OrganicFoods) and breathe in a better quality of air, especially if you choose to camp out on BLM.gov or National Forest land.
+Also, if you can’t afford the high cost of medications, think about living in a car, van or a similar vehicle.

-- Bills, Bills, and More Bills: Having too many bills can make anyone sick.
+- Homelessness: Having too many bills can make anyone sick or homeless in a heartbeat.
 Many women and men have these big ’empty’ homes and can barely keep their heads above water because of all these high bills.
-So these are the individuals that need to consider moving into a car, van or RV.
+They are underwater on their mortgage and don’t have a way out.
+So these are the individuals that need to consider moving into a car, van, or similar vehicle, especially if they are looking at becoming homeless.
 Land is the most valuable commodity you can have so don’t think I am telling you to just give your land away — because I am not.
 Unless you take care of yourself and your land and especially pay your taxes, the government is going to take it anyway.
 So do something with it or turn it over to family members who can.
 You can turn your land into an RV park or allow others to rent part of it to grow foods.
 When buying a house, only buy a house that does not have Homeowner’s Association (HOAs) fees because you probably won’t be able to grow foods in the front yard.
 If you need a break from it all, take a break and come out on the road and build a new life for yourself.

 Keep in mind that Camper Trucks and Vans are also called “RVs” and/or “Motorhomes.”
-Many travelers today because of the economy and just to be able to travel and see some sites are living in small and large cars, SUVs, trucks, mini-vans, camper trucks, camper vans, box vans, cargo vans, old bread trucks, converted horse trailers, buses, etc. The sky is the limit in what type of vehicle you can live in.
+Many travelers today because of the economy and just to be able to travel and see some beautiful sites are living in small and large cars, SUVs, trucks, mini-vans, camper trucks, camper vans, box vans, cargo vans, old bread trucks, converted Federal Express and U-haul trucks and horse trailers, buses, etc. The sky is the limit in what type of vehicle you can live or camp out in.

-Why are we as a society looking down on anyone for sleeping in their cars — whether they are ‘homeless’ or just want the luxury of being mobile and traveling by car and saving on gas?
+Despite what you might think living in a car, van or a similar vehicle can be safer than living on the streets.
+Our ancestors used to live in caves, so why are we as a society looking down on anyone for sleeping in their cars — whether they are ‘homeless’ or just want the luxury of being mobile to travel around the country and save on gas?

-Or you can remove your back seats and fix the area up like the front passenger seat.
-These two positions should allow you to be quite comfortable living in your car.
+Or you can lay down the back seats or remove them totally and fix the area up like the front passenger seat with your legs extending in the trunk area.
+These two positions should allow you to be quite comfortable living in your car or a bigger vehicle.

 Why You Should Buy A ‘Toyota Prius’ To Live in